apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   The tools are still easily-grabbable, though.
 * Oletta ends up teleporting a bit during the Obsidian Forest side mission Lost and Found, when she first jumps down onto the rooftops.
-* Speed of camera that moves in/out of Photo Mode?
 * Ammo containers seem to not always attach ammo properly; ends up below the platform (at least, the sort 'round Tannis's dig site in The Droughts, and in Athenas).
 Seems to be maybe not consistent, though?
 Sometimes it seems